cute-jumper/bing-dict.el/README.md

     (setq bing-dict-pronunciation-style 'uk)

-## As for More Features...
+## For Features Requests
 This extension aims for a quick search for a word.
+Currently this extension only parses several sections in the search results and show a brief message in the echo area using `bing-dict-brief`.
+I don't plan to write parsers for all the sections of the search results.
+At least, for `bing-dict-brief`, it should not present too much information which may not fit into the echo area.

-I don't plan to parse all the sections of the search results.
-If you want to view the complete results of your query word, I suggest using the external browser to do this.
-The following code could partly achieve the goal:
+If you want to view the complete results of your query word, there are two
+options: using the external browser to do this or contributing to the repo by adding more parsers.
+For the first option, the following code could partly achieve the goal:

     (browse-url
      (concat "http://www.bing.com/dict/search?mkt=zh-cn&q="